linehan/msem/README.md

 This provides a simple way to coordinate clients in a long-poll based solution, and has been validated in years of production use.

+### Advantages
+- Naturally enforces queue behavior
+- Processes sleep when they are waiting in the queue
+- Provides a timeout after which a process will disappear from the queue
+- Performs all operations in kernel space without a context switch
+### Disadvantages
+- Unless shared memory is used, the file descriptor must be on a single server
+- Not POSIX-compliant
+- Latency for waking processes depending on configuration

 ## Semaphore files
 A semaphore file can locate multiple semaphores, each referenced